 The program has also expanded its terms and now offers this service to different business sizes and capacities — a great way to provide ongoing education in diverse sectors and employees.

-Plans start at $360 per year for small businesses, but the bulk of the benefits are for enterprise customers.
+Plans start at $360 (per user/year) for small businesses, but the bulk of the benefits are for enterprise customers.

 Some brands that use this program in the workplace include names such as Volkswagen, Apple, Netflix, and Eventbrite.
-Check pricing and sign up below.
+You can check current pricing and sign up below!

 Udemy Personal Plan

-Nevertheless, this plan is not being rolled out to all students and is currently in pilot mode.
+Nevertheless, the yearly subscription plan is not being rolled out to all students and is currently in pilot mode.
 So, we strongly suggest you stay on the lookout for updates!

-The subscription costs $30 a month and includes access to over 5,000 courses covering over 1,700 topics.
-It’s fantastic for jacks-of-all-trades or curious course explorers looking for new skills to pick up.
+The monthly subscription cost varies according to the location of your account and includes access to over 5,000 courses covering over 1,700 topics.
+It’s fantastic for jacks-of-all-trades or curious course explorers looking to pick up new skills.